Why is my grass drainage problems

 Landscaping

-The answer to 'why is my grass drainage problems' is poor drainage in your lawn.
-This can be caused by factors like heavy clay soil, low spots, or a high water table.
-Symptoms include standing water, soggy soil, and poor grass growth.
+The answer to 'why is my grass drainage problems' is that poor drainage in your lawn can be caused by a variety of factors, including soil compaction, thatch buildup, improper grading, or a high water table.
+Symptoms of poor drainage include standing water, muddy or soggy soil, and unhealthy grass growth.

 Sources